tpalzkill/CollegeApp/README.md

 ## TO RUN LOCALLY

-In collegeApp > routes > index.js  insert email credentials and follow instructions in comments
+- In collegeApp > routes > index.js  insert email credentials and follow instructions in comments

+`$ cd collegeApp`

 `$ npm install`